-School Mental Health Centers are where students and families can receive mental health services provided by a full-time licensed therapist.
-SMHCs are overseen by AISD and operate in collaboration with Integral Care and Vida Clinic.
+Students and families can receive mental health services provided by a licensed therapist at any of the district's School Mental Health Centers (SMHCs).
+SMHCs are overseen by AISD and operate in collaboration with Vida Clinic.

 SMHC therapists use evidence-based practices to help students and families identify and treat behavioral issues and mental health concerns.
 Working with the family, therapists complete a thorough clinical assessment, create therapeutic goals with the student and provide ongoing therapy throughout the year.
 The treatment approach is strengths-based, rooted in therapeutic models such as cognitive behavioral therapy, trauma-informed care and motivational interviewing.
 All services are confidential, and student health information is protected under the law.
-SMHC therapists work collaboratively with other school based programs, such as Communities in Schools, Council on At-Risk Youth and Safe Place to create a wraparound model for the whole child.
+SMHC therapists work collaboratively with other school-based programs, such as Communities in Schools, Council on At-Risk Youth and Safe Place to create a wraparound model for the whole child.

 School Mental Health Centers

 |High Schools||Middle Schools||Elementary Schools|